 - 3.6 The changes recommended by the Cross Party Working Group are welcomed in facilitating increased recycling rates and the efficiencies this will generate at a time when the focus is on financial implications resulting from COVID-19. - 3.7 Option 3B provides the greatest financial efficiencies with weekly food, fortnightly recycling, fortnightly refuse and a paid for fortnightly garden waste service.
 This will provide an annual cost saving of £1,941,688, however reduces the recycling potential to 48.2%.
 This still falls below the current government target of 50%.
-This option equates to a total of £1.3M more in annual savings. - 3.8 Option 2B is considered to be the most appropriate choice in current circumstances.
+This option equates to a total of £1.3M more in annual savings and should be considered in light of the £34m budget deficit projected over the life of the MTFS - 3.8 Option 2B is considered to be the most appropriate choice in current circumstances.
 Whilst maintaining the principles of the Cross Party Working Group, this option introduces a charged for garden waste service, retaining a recycling rate potential of greater than 50% (52%) and achieving a further saving potential of £1M per annum.
-Support for this option would enable the

-- authority to have the opportunity to exceed the 50% national recycling target, whilst achieving a significant reduction in the annual cost of the waste service. - 3.9 Residents have benefited from a non-paid for weekly garden waste service for many years.
+Support for this option would enable the authority to have the opportunity to exceed the 50% national recycling target, whilst achieving a significant reduction in the annual cost of the waste service and reducing the impact on the MTFS. - 3.9 Residents have benefited from a non-paid for weekly garden waste service for many years.
 A high proportion of Councils charge for the collection of garden waste at varying prices.
-A national survey conducted in 2017/2018 indicated the average charge to be £42.50, whilst a benchmarking activity has shown prices as high as £72.60. - 3.10 The model 'B' options in the table assume a 50% take up rate, with a very low annual charge of £30 per household for a bi-weekly collection, for residents who wish to sign up for the service.
+A national survey conducted in 2017/18 indicated the average charge to be £42.50, whilst a benchmarking activity has shown prices as high as £72.60. - 3.10 The model 'B' options in the table assume a 50% take up rate, with a very low annual charge of £30 per household, signing up for the service.
+The model takes into account, collection and disposal costs, as well as income generation.
 The annual fee is considered one of the lowest in the Country.
-This is proposed in order to make this an affordable transition for residents, while still supporting the need for efficiencies.
-Residents can compost or take their garden waste to the Household Waste Recycling Centre if they do not wish to enrol for this charged for collection service.
+This is proposed in order to make this an affordable transition for residents, while still supporting the need for efficiencies and will be reviewed annually as part of the fees and charges process.
+Residents can compost or take their